QULab/Subjective_Speaker_Characteristics/README.md

   ​

-* Comparison between speaker likability scores obtained by direct scaling or pairwise comparisons in laboratory environments or via crowdsourcing.
+* Comparison between speaker likability scores obtained by direct scaling or pairwise comparisons in laboratory environments (Listening Tests 6 and 7) or via crowdsourcing (Listening Tests 8 and 9).
+We used the [Crowdee](https://www.crowdee.de/en/home) platform to conduct mobile-crowdsourcing experiments based on micro-tasks.

   (Folder: )